 Known mainly for his firebrand style, Muir’s immense talent is often forgotten.
 Muir played just 68 games for the Saints but played with a distinct flair that made him a fan favourite at Moorabbin.

-Throughout the 1980s and early 1990s, St Kilda led the way with recruiting indigenous footballers.
+The 1980s and early 1990s saw St Kilda lead the way with recruiting indigenous footballers.

 Phil Narkle, Russell Jeffrey, Greg and Gilbert McAdam, Bob Jones, Jim Krakouer and Dale Kickett all represented the Saints, who had the second-best indigenous representation of the time behind West Coast.

 But none were as extraordinary as Nicky Winmar.

 The boy from Pingelly left an inspiring legacy across his 12 seasons at Moorabbin, playing 230 games for the red, white and black and becoming the first ever indigenous player to reach the prestigious 200-game milestone.

 But it is Winmar’s stand against racial vilification in 1993 that defined his career, with his proud gesture immortalised in Australian sporting history; its significance to a nation and a people unparalleled.